Mountain Hydrangea is a Controversial Species, But Needn't Be

 A final reason is a competitive one: your neighbors won't have one . . . at least not until they see how cool yours is!

-If you're interested to learn more about mountain hydrangea flowers, we have two more articles covering just these showy reproductive organs (a.k.a. flowers): What is a Lacecap Hydrangea?
+If you're interested to learn more about mountain hydrangea flowers, we wrote an article covering just the showy reproductive organs (a.k.a. flowers): What is a Lacecap Hydrangea?

 Hillary & Mike